forivall/niftykb/README.md

 - Don't send mailslot message if the message is blank
 - Detect which keyboard is being used, like nil
 - Get suppress working, especially for keys that are on the default layout
+- Use a usb lib to control the led on the azio levetron mech5